 Section 2, below, provides direct links to the files in the Dropbox folder as of the date of this report.

-SECTION 2: DROPBOX FOLDER DIRECTORY
+Back to Directory SECTION 2: DROPBOX FOLDER DIRECTORY

 Note: Filenames in Directory and Dropbox Folder may be different.
 Content not affected.

 FOLDER 1: SHELTER STATISTICS BACKGROUND (not all files represented here)